damianwollny/kms_four/README.md

 # kms_four

 TO DO:
-- add symbol for tilt
+- fix bug for points > 200
 - if user makes wrong choice: show the correct one (?)